betterscientificsoftware/bssw.io/Articles/Blog/2022-03-sc21-rse-workshop.md

 To understand training requirements over the duration of a career requires first an understanding of the potential career structure.
-This will require a pooling of RSE role descriptions (as is happening via the UK and international RSE associations) and the development of shared KPIs which can be used to measure progress throughout an RSE career.
-To support this work, it was noted that there must be further progress on stabilizing RSEs within the academia, and that this work would be advanced if parallel efforts to recognise software as a vital research output are successful.
+This will require a pooling of RSE role descriptions (as is happening via the UK and international RSE associations) and the development of shared key performance indicators (KPIs) which can be used to measure progress throughout an RSE career.
+To support this work, it was noted that there must be further progress on stabilizing RSEs within the academia, and that this work would be advanced if parallel efforts to recognize software as a vital research output are successful.

 ### Panel discussion: What role(s) do RSEs play in the HPC community?
 What kind of support do they need?